Suhas-06/Capstone-management-system-RDBMS/README.md

 1. Download the `my_templates` zip folder.
 2. Update the `TEMPLATE_FOLDER_PATH` in `app.py` with the local path of the `my_templates` folder.
+3. Run the SQL file with the appropriate database name.

 ## Database Configuration